 Aside from being temporary, a cosmetic filler can be removed if you need to change your mind about the results.
 It is important to choose a qualified practitioner.

-Dr. Majid Shah is a cosmetic doctor in Birmingham, offering a range of non-surgical cosmetic procedures, including dermal fillers.
-Dermal fillers can be used to produce both subtle and dramatic results.
-Click here to Book at consultation at the Birmingham clinic or call 0121 514 2385
+Dr Majid Shah is a cosmetic doctor offering a range of non-surgical cosmetic procedures, including dermal fillers.
+As an expert provider visit our main lip fillers in Birmingham page to book a Free consultation at our Birmingham clinic or call 0121 514 2385

-Dr. Majid is widely considered one of the leading physicians of injectables in the UK & Birmingham.
+Dr Majid Shah is widely considered one of the leading physicians of injectables in the UK & Birmingham.